xwmx/nb/README.md

 [1] 📂 Example Folder
 ```

-Notes can also be exported.
-If you have Pandoc installed, notes can
+Notes, bookmarks and other files can be exported using [`nb export`](#export).
-be converted to any of the
+If Pandoc is installed, notes can be automatically converted to any of the
 [formats supported by Pandoc](https://pandoc.org/MANUAL.html#option--to).
 By default, the output format is determined by the file extension: